-Federal Regulation Compliant, Non- Compliant, Silent, and Partially Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) Compliant residential Although Rule (1) Pursuant to Section 429.24, F.S., the Community- of rule settings: The Division 58A, F.A.C. facility must offer a contract for execution Based Services promulgation - unit or dwelling ensures residents of by the resident or the resident's legal administrative December is a specific Assisted Living representative before or at the time of rule that requires 2016. physical place Facilities have a admission.
-The contract must contain the all HCBS that can be written agreement following provisions: providers comply owned, rented, prior to, or at the (a) A list of the specific services, supplies with the HCBS or occupied time of admission, and accommodations to be provided by setting under a legally the written contract the facility to the resident, including requirements enforceable does not contain limited nursing and extended congregate established in agreement by provisions related to care services that the resident elects to accordance with the individual the residents' receive; the Centers for receiving responsibilities and (b) The daily, weekly, or monthly rate; Medicare and services, and protections from (c) A list of any additional services and Medicaid the individual eviction. charges to be provided that are not Services' (CMS) has, at a The SMMC contract included in the daily, weekly, or monthly Final Rule CMS- minimum, the requires provider rates, or a reference to a separate fee 2296-F. The rule same owned or controlled schedule that must be attached to the informs providers responsibilities residential providers contract; that Florida and protections to comply with HCB (d) A provision stating that at least 30 Medicaid will from eviction setting requirements. days written notice will be given before disenroll HCBS that tenants any rate increase; providers who do have under the (e) Any rights, duties, or obligations of not comply with landlord/tenant residents, other than those specified in the HCBS law of the State, Section 429.28, F.S.; Settings Rule. county, city, or (f) The purpose of any advance other designated payments or deposit payments, and the entity.
-For refund policy for such advance or deposit settings in payments; which landlord (g) A refund policy that must conform to tenant laws do Section 429.24(3), F.S.; not apply, the (h) A written bed hold policy and State must provisions for terminating a bed hold ensure that a agreement if a facility agrees in writing to lease, residency reserve a bed for a resident who is agreement or admitted to a nursing home, health care
+Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) shall be documented in the case record.
+9. Provider owned or controlled residential settings: The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a forceable agreement by the individual receiving services, and the individual Compliant/Silent Rule Division 58A, F.A.C. ensures residents of Assisted Living Facilities have a written agreement prior to, or at the time of admission.
+SMMC Contract, Attachment II, Exhibit II- B requires provider owned or controlled residential providers to comply with HCB setting requirements.
+Section VI(e)(1)(b)(10), specifically requires residential agreements between individuals 58A-5.025(1), F.A.C.
+(1) Pursuant to Section 429.24, F.S., the facility must offer a contract for execution by the resident or the resident's legal representative before or at the time of admission.
+The contract must contain the following provisions: (a) A list of the specific services, supplies and accommodations to be provided by the facility to the resident, including limited nursing and extended congregate care services that the resident elects to receive; (b) The daily, weekly, or monthly rate; (c) A list of any additional services and charges to be provided that are not included in the daily, weekly, or monthly rates, or a reference to a separate fee schedule that must be attached to the contract; The State has provided a plan for remediating all areas of non- compliance on pages 8 and 25.
+September 30th, 2018 has, at a minimum, the same responsibiliti es and protections from eviction that tenants have under the landlord/tena nt law of the and facilities Silent Rule 58A-5.025(1) , F.A.C. is silent related to the residents' responsibilities and protections from eviction. (d) A provision stating that at least 30 days written notice will be given before any rate increase; (e) Any rights, duties, or obligations of residents, other than those specified in Section 429.28, F.S.; (f) The purpose of any advance payments or deposit payments, and the refund policy for such advance or deposit payments; (g) A refund policy that must conform to Section 429.24(3), F.S.;